JinpaLhawang/lawyerly-sandbox/SCENARIOS.md

 1. Spring Cloud Contract seems a bit different, how could integrate?
 1. How best to do local development workflow?
 1. Integration with Swagger?
 Benefit to doing or better to keep modular and pipe together.

+Too easily publish from localhost to dev; could easily pollute contract pool Service naming guidelines
+Error Message matching seems too strict mvn publish fails if contracts not already created?
+Can wire phases together?
+Broker is slow and unresponsive; instance size too small? if developing provider, then just hit dev broker if developing consumer, then would instrument to read contracts from pacts directory Document Broker usage (ie how to delete pacticipants)